justdie386/discordia-examples/docs/source/index.rst

-Discordia-examples!!
+Discordia-examples
 ===================================

-**Discordia-examples** I am making this because i remember how pissed i was when i tried to use undocummented or badly docummented extensions related to discordia
+I am making this because i remember how pissed i was when i tried to use undocumented or poorly documented extensions related to discordia

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.